NataliSupportMan/Final_Assignment_EGM722/README.md

 1.4 To get the GitHub Desktop for windows or mac [click here](https://desktop.github.com/)

 1.5 For contextily package launch anaconda environment and run the cmd to your environment base.
 Type "conda install contextily" or "conda install –c conda-forge contextily" .
 For running issues such as channel not installed, type a new command "conda config –appened channels conda-forge" and try again "conda install contextily.
-Final option type "contextily==1.0rc2 ".
+Final option type "contextily==1.0rc2 " and the image below shows the cmd command and inside parenthesis should be your base environment.
 For cotextily dependecies [click here](https://contextily.readthedocs.io/en/latest/)

 ![cmd contextily](screenshots/image4.png)